 - business better with technology.

 Focusing on cost effective code seems like a no-brainer, but you must realize that this isn’t the norm.
 Every day I see articles written about this or that best practice which may be bad for business.

 I’ll give you an example: test driven development.
 I’m a huge fan!
 I love the benefits that tests can provide your code, but you have to understand that testing has trade-offs.
 Tests add about 30% to 40% of time to your project.
 This means your end-product costs more.
 So, if your project is a minimum viable product, then adding tests may be overkill.
 Also, tests can be done poorly.
 The big takeaway here is that testing is important but not for all projects.

 Another example is WordPress.
 A big portion of my colleagues hate WordPress and actually mock WordPress developers.
 Why?
 Because they are threatened by the fact that WordPress comes out-of-the-box with tons of features they usually get paid to add.
 On the other hand, I look at WordPress as a tool perfectly suited for some jobs.
 If you’re looking for a simple site, I often call them brochure sites, then there is no need to code it from scratch.
 WordPress is a time-tested piece of software perfectly suited for the job.

-This principle really sets me apart.
+This principle really sets us apart at Buink.
 I was an entrepreneur before I was a coder, so I see the trade-offs and try to educate my clients about them.
 I’m also constantly on the look-out for technologies (frameworks, platforms, etc.) that give more bang for the buck.

 Responsive and Transparent Communication

 Many of my clients are surprised when I add them to our internal project management software or give them access to the code during production.
 They’re also surprised how quickly I respond to email and how easy it is to reach me via phone, “call anytime” I say, and I mean it.

 I find that being as transparent as possible with clients reduces misunderstandings and improves relationships.